pitam-on-git/Amazon-Website-Clone/README.md

 - Add interactivity with JavaScript (search, cart UI, dropdowns)
 - Accessibility improvements and semantic markup updates
 - (Optional) Connect to a backend or mock API for dynamic content

-## Contributing
-Contributions are welcome.
-Open an issue or submit a pull request with improvements, bug fixes or feature proposals.

-## License
-MIT — see LICENSE file for details.